Data Centers in Manila

 Network & Connectivity Ecosystem

-Carrier Density & Carrier Neutrality: Manila maintains a concentrated network environment with 10–12 carriers as of December 2025.
-The market supports a mix of local incumbents and international providers, ensuring healthy competition for transit and transport services.
+Carrier Density & Carrier Neutrality: Over 10 carriers operate in this market as of September 2025.
+This ecosystem includes a mix of local incumbents and international providers, offering reliable options for transit and transport services.

-Direct Cloud On-Ramps: Over 1, enabling access to 1 cloud regions as of December 2025.
-Local deployments currently support direct access to AWS, allowing for low-latency hybrid cloud architectures.
+Direct Cloud On-Ramps: Over 1, enabling access to 1 cloud regions as of September 2025.
+Local deployments support direct connectivity to AWS, facilitating high-speed hybrid cloud architectures.

-Internet Exchange Points (IXPs): The market is served by exchanges like the PHOpenIX and Vitro Internet Exchange.
-These facilities facilitate efficient local peering and reduce reliance on expensive international IP transit.
+Internet Exchange Points (IXPs): The market is served by exchanges such as the PHOpenIX and Vitro Internet Exchange.
+These facilitate efficient local peering and reduce dependence on expensive international transit.

-Bare Metal: Dedicated compute resources are available via global providers such as phoenixNAP and Hivelocity.
-These services provide high-performance hardware for specialized workloads without the overhead of virtualization.
+Bare Metal: High-performance dedicated hardware is available through global providers like phoenixNAP and Hivelocity as of September 2025.
+These services allow for specialized workloads without the overhead of virtualization.

 Power Analysis

 Average Cost Of Power: Industrial electricity is priced at US$0.11/kWh as of December 2024.
-The energy mix is approximately 68% fossil fuels and 32% renewables, providing a baseline for sustainability planning while maintaining industrial-grade capacity.
-This price point represents a standard operational cost for the region, requiring efficient cooling strategies to manage margins.
+The energy mix is approximately 68% fossil fuels and 32% renewables, providing a baseline for organizations managing sustainability targets.
+This price point represents a standard operational cost for the Southeast Asian region.

-Power Grid Reliability: Data center corridors in Makati, Pasig, and Quezon City benefit from well-engineered infrastructure.
-These areas utilize redundant substation support to ensure high availability for mission-critical facilities.
+Power Grid Reliability: Data center corridors in Makati and Pasig benefit from well-engineered infrastructure.
+These areas utilize redundant substation support to maintain high availability for mission-critical loads.

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers are located near Makati, Bonifacio Global City (BGC), and Pasig.
-These districts house the country's financial services, business process outsourcing (BPO), and corporate headquarters, making proximity essential for enterprise applications.
+Proximity To Key Business Districts: Facilities are located near Makati, Bonifacio Global City, and Pasig.
+These districts house the nation’s financial services and business process outsourcing sectors, making proximity vital for enterprise applications.

-Regional Market Reach: Manila serves as the digital core for a national population exceeding 110 million people.
-Its geographic position also makes it a candidate for serving as a secondary hub for the wider ASEAN region.
+Regional Market Reach: Manila acts as the digital core for a national population exceeding 110 million people.
+Its geographic position makes it a candidate for serving as a secondary hub for the wider ASEAN region.

-Tax Advantage For Data Centers: There are currently no specific tax incentives for data center operators in this market.
-Financial benefits are primarily found in operational efficiencies and market access rather than government subsidies.
+Tax Advantage For Data Centers: No specific tax incentives for data center operators exist in this market as of September 2025.
+Financial benefits are primarily driven by operational efficiencies and direct market access.

 Natural Disaster Risk